wasiahmad/wasiahmad.github.io/_pages/about.md

 ---

 <p align="justify">
 I am a senior research scientist at NVIDIA.
-We work on large language models focusing on code generation, mathematical reasoning, and long-context understanding.
+We work on large language models focusing on code generation, mathematical reasoning, long-context understanding, and model robustness.
 Before NVIDIA, I was at AWS AI Labs, working on code generation for <a href="https://aws.amazon.com/q/developer/">Amazon Q Developer</a>.
 </p>

 <p align="justify">